-I know, I know, it might not seem like the right time to visit China at this moment but the country has just announced that it would be relaxing COVID barriers from 8 January 2023.
-This means travellers will only need to present a negative PCR test result and do not have to do centralised quarantine at all.
+It’s been a while since the country announced that it would be relaxing COVID barriers from 8 January 2023.
+This means travellers will only need to present a negative ART test result and do not have to do centralised quarantine at all.
 Travellers will also no longer have to request a health code from Chinese embassies, which is a huge relief and a weight off many shoulders.

 If you have been thinking of enjoying authentic soup dumplings (Xiao Long Bao) while marvelling at modern and ancient architecture along the extensive Lujiazui skyline, then there’s no better time to visit the Pearl of Asia than in 2023!
 Make the most of your experience with this extensive guide on the top 10 things to do, places to visit, and food you must enjoy while in Shanghai.